Dungeness Off-Channel Reservoir

 Project Status & Contacts

 Preliminary Design and a Cost Benefit Analysis were complete by 2016.
-In Winter 2019, funding was secured from the Washington Dept. of Ecology’s Streamflow Restoration Grant Program for land acquisition (by Clallam County from Washington Dept. of Natural Resources), final design and engineering.
+In Winter 2019, funding was secured from the Washington Dept. of Ecology’s Streamflow Restoration Grant Program for land acquisition by Clallam County (trust land transfer from Washington Dept. of Natural Resources), final design and engineering.
 Additional funding was secured in 2020 to complete design and permitting.
-Grants to help fund construction are pending and include: Floodplains by Design, Salmon Recovery Funding Board, Puget Sound Acquisition and Restoration Fund, FEMA Hazard Mitigation Grant, Puget Sound Partnership Near Term Action (Action Agenda); and Washington DNR Trust Land Transfer to Clallam County.
+Grants to help fund construction are pending and include: Floodplains by Design, Salmon Recovery Funding Board, Puget Sound Acquisition and Restoration Fund, FEMA BRIC program, and the Puget Sound Partnership Near Term Action (Action Agenda).